-The NOMs (statewide client-outcomes system) measures client satisfaction.
-For FY09, and the first two quarters of FY10, 96% and 97%, respectively, of all clients were satisfied with the services they received.
-(Note: FY10 data have not been finalized.)
+The National Outcome Measures (statewide client-outcomes system) measures client satisfaction.
+For FY10, 97.5% of all clients were satisfied with the services they received.
+(Note: FY11 data have not been finalized.)
 Client satisfaction rates have remained statistically unchanged for several years.

 Dissatisfaction is being gauged by the formal complaint process.
-The department hears from the everyday citizen in need of services, often resulting in the department contacting its provider base to assist the client in accessing services.
-This information is being collected and analyzed, so that decisions can be made in concert with the local provider network to resolve access and retention issues.
+The department hears from the everyday citizens and clients in need of services, often resulting in the department contacting its provider base, or a needed service provider, to assist the client in accessing services.
+This information is being collected and analyzed, so that decisions can be made in concert with the local provider network or other service providers to resolve access and retention issues.